swaldman/sbt-ethereum/src/main/paradox/tasks/eth/contract/abi.md

 **Directly pasted ABIs cannot include newlines!**

-If you are directly pasting an ABI into the console (rather than importing from _Etherscan_), it can't be a pretty-printed ABI with newlines. _sbt-ethereum_ expects you to "hit return" only after you have pasted the ABI text.
+If you are directly pasting an ABI into the console (rather than providing a URL or file path, or importing from _Etherscan_), it can't be a pretty-printed ABI with newlines. _sbt-ethereum_ expects you to "hit return" only after you have pasted the ABI text.
 If you have a pretty-printed ABI, condense it, for example using sites like [this](https://codebeautify.org/jsonminifier).

 @@@